pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 2. Deployment Mode
 ------------------

-GLT's distributed training has two basic types of processes: sampler and trainer:
+GLT's distributed training has two basic roles: sampler and trainer:

-- **Sampler Process** creates the distributed sampler and performs distributed neighbor sampling and feature collection.
-  The sampled results will be sent to the sampling message channel to be further consumed for training tasks.
+- **Sampler Process** creates the distributed sampler for distributed neighbor sampling and feature collection.
+The sampled results will be sent to the sampling message channel to be consumed by trainers.

-- **Trainer Process** corresponds to a distributed unit of PyTorch's DDP, loads sampled results from the sampling message channel and performs model training.
+- **Trainer Process** corresponds to a participant of PyTorch's DDP training, loads sampled results from the sampling message channel and conducts model training.
-  Generally, each trainer process will occupy a GPU for training.
-  A trainer process is responsible for creating its own message channel and can launch one or more sampler processes for sampling.
-  And all sampler processes launched by it will send their sampled results to this channel.
-  Note that the number of sampler processes launched by each distributed trainer process must be the same.

-All these processes can be flexibly distributed across different machines.
+Sampler and trainer processes can be flexibly distributed across different machines.
-Whether a sampler process and a trainer process collocated at the same machine is key to separating the computing resources allocated to sampling and training tasks.
+When sampler and trainer processes are collocated in the same machine, physically isolating the computing resources of sampling and training, e.g., in different GPUs, usually results in better performance.

-The worker mode is the basic mode of GLT's distributed training.
+The `worker mode` is the basic deployment mode of GLT's distributed training.
-In this mode, each machine corresponds to a specific worker node.
-All trainer processes are distributed on these worker nodes that perform model training in parallel.

-Each trainer process can spawn multiple sampler processes for neighbor sampling and feature collection, which are located on the same worker node as this trainer process.
+In this mode, each physical node corresponds to a specific worker node, and trainer processes are distributed among worker nodes.
+Each trainer process can spawn multiple sampler processes on the same worker node.
 A shared-memory message channel will be created for transmitting sampled results from spawned sampler processes to the corresponding trainer process.

-The distributed datasets are managed by different worker nodes.
-Specifically, each worker node that holds the trainer processes will exclusively manage a dataset partition shared by all the trainer processes and sampler processes on this machine.
+Each worker node will exclusively manage a dataset partition, which is shared by all the trainer processes and sampler processes in this node.

 The figure below shows the architecture of the deployment mode: